-- (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Development allows for natural processes of erosion and accretion to occur naturally, including as a result of sea level rise. - (b) Development ensures landforms, creeks, dunes, vegetation and biodiversity in coastal areas are not impacted by development to mitigate coastal hazard risks and to protect environmental values; and - (c) Development is designed and sited to protect the visual character and scenic amenity of the Coastal Protection and Scenic Amenity Area and to integrate with the surrounding natural landscape and skyline vegetation.
+- (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Development allows for natural processes of erosion and accretion to occur naturally, including as a result of sea level rise. - (b) Development ensures landforms, creeks, dunes, vegetation and biodiversity in coastal areas are not impacted by development to mitigate coastal hazard risks and to protect environmental values; - (c) Development is designed and sited to protect the visual character and scenic amenity of the Coastal Protection and Scenic Amenity Area and to integrate with the surrounding natural landscape and skyline vegetation; and - (d) Development avoids artificial lighting that is directly visible from the beach to minimise impacts on nesting sea turtles.

-Performance outcomes Acceptable outcomes Development in Coastal Erosion Areas PO1 Development allows for natural fluctuations of the coast and foreshores to occur, including allowance of climate change.
+Performance outcomes Acceptable outcomes

+Deve Development in Coastal Erosion Areas

+PO1 Development allows for natural fluctuations of the coast and foreshores to occur, including allowance of climate change.
 Editor's note-Coastal erosion areas are identified on Council's online mapping for the years 2040, 2070 and 2100.
 No acceptable outcome provided.

-Prote ection of dunes and coastal creeks PO2 Deve (a) elopment is located, designed and constructed to: maintain dune crest heights and minimise and mitigate the risk to development from wave overtopping and storm tide inundation; and maintain or enhance coastal ecosystems and natural features such as coastal creeks and marine plants including mangroves, salt marshes and coastal wetlands, to assist in protecting and buffering communities and infrastructure from sea-level rise and coastal inundation impacts.
-No acceptable outcome provided Coas stal building Lines PO3 Where a coastal building line exists on a lot, all buildings, structures and retaining walls do not extend seaward of the coastal building line for the site , other than- No acceptable outcome provided (a) uncovered and unenclosed cantilevered balconies that do not extend greater than 3 metres seaward of the coastal building line; and (b) are setback a minimum of 6 metres from the seaward boundary (see Figure 8.2.4.4).
+Prote ection of dunes and coastal creeks

+PO2 Development is located, designed and constructed to: (a) maintain dune crest heights and minimise and mitigate the risk to development from wave overtopping and storm tide inundation; and (b) maintain or enhance coastal ecosystems and natural features such as coastal creeks and marine plants including mangroves, salt marshes and coastal wetlands, to assist in protecting and buffering communities and infrastructure from sea-level rise and coastal inundation impacts.
+No acceptable outcome provided

+Coastal building Lines

+struc re a coastal building line exists on a lot, all buildings, stures and retaining walls do not extend seaward of the stal building line for the site, other than- uncovered and unenclosed cantilevered balconies that do not extend greater than 3 metres seaward of the coastal building line; and No acceptable outcome provided